 [Note – The annual Maple Hill Cemetery Stroll will take place on Sunday, October 21, 2018 from 1:30-4:30 p.m.
 (The rain date is the following Sunday).
-This event is free to the public and features over 80 locals dressed in period costume portraying both the famous and infamous people buried at Maple Hill Cemetery along with notables affiliated there.
+This event is free to the public and features over 75 locals dressed in period costume portraying both the famous and infamous people buried at Maple Hill Cemetery along with notables affiliated there.
 The cemetery was recently added to the National Register of Historic Places.
-Characters include five Alabama governors buried there, the Secretary of War who ordered the first shot at Ft.
-Sumter, a Gypsy Queen, and visit by Tallulah Bankhead the famous starlet born in Huntsville.
-Donations restore headstones and iron work damaged by time, vandalism, and weather.
-Call 256-533-5723 for more information.]

 Maple Hill Cemetery in Huntsville, Alabama has many ghost stories attached to it.
 Five governors of Alabama rest in Maple Hill Cemetery in Huntsville, Alabama.
 One of these governors is Thomas Bibb, Alabama’s second governor.

 Governor Thomas Bibb

-He is the subject of a one of many ghost stories connected with the cemetery.
+He is the subject of one of many ghost stories connected with the cemetery.
 It is said that if a person stands near his grave at dusk on warm evenings, a stately carriage drawn by four black horses can be seen driving with the governor seated in the carriage.

 The five Alabama governors buried in the cemetery are:

 - Clement Comer Clay (1789-1866) served 1835 to 1837, formerly a U. S. Representative and U. S. Senator

 - Reuben Chapman (1789-1882) served 1847 to 1849, formerly a U. S. Representative

 - Robert M. Patton (1809-1885) served 1865 to 1868